eli-pavlov/vagrant-kubernetes-EZ/README.md

 IMPORTANT!
 "Host-Only" adapter's IP address should always match the addresses defined in config.yaml file.</br>
-You can change these values to suit your environment.</br>

 File -> Tools -> Network Manager -> Create